 diagnosis

 Nowadays, food intolerances receive significantly more attention than they did a few decades ago.
-However, this also leads to an overestimation of their frequency.
-Suitable tests can be carried out to determine whether the cause of repeated digestive problems is actually a food intolerance.
-This is the only way to make a reliable diagnosis.
-Examples of tests are the H2 breath test or the lactose tolerance test to test for lactose intolerance.
+However, this also leads to an overestimation of their prevalence.
+Appropriate tests can be performed to determine whether the cause of recurring digestive problems is indeed a food intolerance.
+Only in this way can a reliable diagnosis be made.
+Examples of tests include the hydrogen breath test or the lactose tolerance test to check for lactose intolerance.
 If the suspicion is confirmed, patients must adjust their diet so that the triggering substances are no longer consumed.

 Difference between allergy and intolerance

-You've probably asked yourself what the difference is between an allergy and an intolerance - we'll explain it to you here:
+You've probably wondered before what the difference is between a allergy and an intolerance - we'll explain it to you here:

-There is an important difference!
-When there is a food intolerance, the immune system is not active.
-These intolerances usually arise because the body lacks certain enzymes or transport molecules that are needed to break down or absorb certain food components.
-These components usually include lactose, fructose or histamines.
+There is, in fact, an important difference!
+In the case of a food intolerance, the immune system is not active.
+These intolerances usually arise because the body lacks certain enzymes or transport molecules needed to break down or absorb specific food components.
+These components typically include lactose, fructose, or histamine.